 - Note down your fixed unavailability (holidays, work, exams) for March–April now.

-- Form a core group of players available for all five group stage days (not just as ‘fill-ins’).
+- Form a core group of players available for all five group days (not just as ‘fill-ins’).

 - Anticipate travel logistics as soon as the groups and schedules are published.